valiton/harbourmaster-commerce-drupal8-module/README.md

 ### Usage

-For products to display on an entity view page, populate the 'Bestseller product' field with products on the entity edit page (not yet implemented).
+For products to display on an entity view page, populate the 'Bestseller product' field with products on the entity edit page.